stripecat/DownloadItLive/README.md

 - Setup PIL accordingly.
 I guess a "Monitored folder" is a good start.
 - All logs will be stored under Logs.

+Disclaimer

+I take no responsibility for and problems and ill-effects of using this script.
+Please make sure to read through the manual and the script before using it.
+It should be pretty self-explanatory.